Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 **Recommended Solutions:**

-1. Replace the latch spring – The originally recommended 0.6×4×10 spring is now considered too weak.
+1. Replace the lever spring – The originally recommended 0.6×4×10 spring is now considered too weak.
 We recommend replacing it with a 0.6×4×15 spring for stronger rebound force.
 1. Reposition the PTFE tube – Ensure the tube is of appropriate length and angle to reduce friction and allow proper buffer movement.
 1. Update to the latest 0013-Plus-Color-Noise-Heat-Improve firmware – This firmware reduces motor gripping force during the feeding process.